noaa-gml/rtorf/README.md

                   categories = "tower-insitu")
 ```

+> intake_height or altitude_final

+The identification of the altitude and type is critical.
+The approach
+used here consists of:

+1. Use intake_height
+2. Identify `agl` from the name of the tile.
+3. If `agl` is not present, `agl = altitude - site_elevation`.
+4. If there are some NA in elevation, will result some NA in `agl`
+5. A new column is added named `altitude_final` to store `agl` or `asl`
+6. Another column named `type_altitude` is added to identify `agl` as
+    0, or `asl` as 1.

+To maintain a coherent approach among text and NetCDF files, we will add
+a column altitude_final and type_altitude.
+This is done in `obs_read_nc`
+or `obs_read`.

 Sometimes we need more information about the site.
 For instance, what do
 the observations start and end.
 Then, we added the function `obs_table`,
 which calculates statistics summary of “time” and other numeric